hankthevc/rai-toolkit/README.md

 **The live demo runs as a server-side Streamlit session with no database persistence.** Inputs exist only for the session and are discarded when it ends.

-**If you click AI analysis:**
-- Your text is sent to the configured AI provider (this demo uses the OpenAI API)
+**AI analysis (core feature):**
+- Your scenario descriptions are sent to OpenAI's API (gpt-4o-mini) for analysis
+- The AI suggests risk factors, which you can review and adjust
 - Risk calculations and policy matching happen server-side in the Streamlit session
 - Nothing is permanently stored